Leaving Certificate Applied

-The Leaving Certificate Applied is a distinct, self-contained two-year Leaving Certificate programme aimed at preparing students for adult and working life.
+The Leaving Certificate Applied (LCA) is a distinct, self-contained 2 year Leaving Certificate programme which prepares students for adult and working life.

-The programme sets out to recognise the talents of all students and to provide opportunities for developing personal responsibility, self-esteem and self-knowledge.
-The programme focuses on the talents of each student and helps students apply what they learn to the real world.
+The programme aims to recognise the talents of all students and provide opportunities to develop personal responsibility, self-esteem and self-knowledge.
+The programme helps students apply what they learn to the real world.

-The two-year programme consists of four half-year blocks called sessions.
+The 2 year programme consists of 4 half-year blocks called sessions.
 Achievements are credited in each session.

 Courses are offered in three main areas: